jg-digital-media/jgdm-100DaysOfCode/work/notes/codersnotes-r9.md

 #### CSS Techniques

+The pseudo-elements `::before` and `::after` are often used to create cosmetic content

+Setting the content property to an empty string "" `content: "";`will ensure the element is rendered to the page while still being empty.

+`overflow: hidden;` This property will hide any element that is pushed outside the set width value of an containing element

 The `z-index` property is used to create layers for html elements - like image editing software.

 ```scss